powercodeacademy/phrg-nitro-final-project/README.md

 - Accurate PR title
 - Correct team label as well as correct use of WIP label
 - Detailed PR summary that includes:
-1. Detailed complete sentences and paragraphs explaining your additions
+1. Complete sentences and paragraphs explaining your additions
-1. Multiple screenshots of your additions (displaying all different states of use)
+1. Screenshots of all your additions

 Each tier of the project has different demands.
-However, there are some universal requirements that apply throughout all tiers (and all developmetn work you do ever do in Nitro).
+However, there are some universal requirements that apply throughout all tiers (and all development work you do in Nitro).

 ### Requirements for all tiers

 - All React code must strictly adhere to ESLint and Flow Nitro JS conventions
 - All Ruby code must strictly adhere to Rubocop linting conventions
 - All of you code must not break any automated tests (`rspec` and `mocha`)
-- There must be a commit level division between each tier
 - Commits should be small and logical changesets.
 Read [this article](https://chris.beams.io/posts/git-commit/) about best practices with commits and apply its [seven rules](https://chris.beams.io/posts/git-commit/#seven-rules) to all of your Nitro commits.
+- There must be a commit level divisions between each tier

 ## Tier Requirements

 ### Tier 1 (React & GraphQL)

-- Create a new index or show view in React of a Nitro resource
+- Create a new index/show view in React
-- The new view must use at least 3 Playbook kits
+- View must use at least 3 Playbook kits
-- The new view must load its initial content via a GraphQL query (choosen from list provided by instructor)
+- View must load its initial content via a GraphQL query (choosen from list provided by instructor)

 ### Tier 2 (React)

 - Create a second view that displays a "new" form using Formik
-- This view must use at least 3 Playbook kits
+- View must use at least 3 Playbook kits
-- The form should present an existing Nitro resource with a selectable relationship to another object.
+- Form must present an existing Nitro resource with a selectable relationship to another object.
 The form must have 5 inputs at minimum.
-Check off your Nitro resource with your instructor before proceeding.
+Check off your Nitro resource with your instructor before starting this tier.

 ### Tier 3 (Ruby & GraphQL & React)

-- Write the backend GraphQL Query logic needed to retrieve (query) your Nitro resource
+- Write the BE GraphQL Query logic needed to retrieve your Nitro resource
 - Rework the form into an "edit" that first loads the resource via GraphQL

 ### Tier 4 (Ruby & GraphQL & React)

 - Write the backend GraphQL Query logic needed to update (mutate) your Nitro resource
-- Rework the form to successfully submit and update
+- Rework React form to successfully submit and update
 - Add appropriate backend tests for your GraphQL additions
 - Add appropriate frontend tests for your React additions

 ## Setup

-Before you start, you first must know what GraphQL Query / Nitro resource you will use for `Tier 1`.
-Coordinate with the instructor in choosing a query from the list of available options.
+Before you start, you must first identify what GraphQL Query / Nitro resource you will use for `Tier 1`.
+Coordinate with the instructor for your designated query from the list of available options.

 Once you have your designated query, get Nitro up and running locally.
 Navigate to `http://localhost:3000/dev_docs/pca_final_projects`.
 This page renders a React component that you will replace with your project.
 It can be found in the `dev_docs` component in `nitro-web`.

 ## Project Code Reviews

 Instead of a one hour pairing session, you will have an interactive code review session with a PCA Evaluator.
-After your session is complete, you are tasked with completing all the suggested upgrades by your code reviewer.
-This project is only complete once you have acquired a green code approval from your reviewer.
+After your session is complete, you are tasked with completing all the requested changes offered by your code reviewer.
+This project is complete once you have acquired a green code approval from your reviewer.